Rami-Sabbagh/LoveZip/README.md

 # LoveZip
 A zip compressing library for LÖVE framework without any native libraries dependencies.

+**LÖVE Forums Topic:** https://love2d.org/forums/viewtopic.php?f=5&t=84549&p=216340

+## Documentation:
+You can find the documentation in LoveZip/init.lua.

+Note: the path protection has been removed, so please provide the paths with '/' instead of '\', without any double slashes, and without a slash at the start.

+Another note: The library doesn't scan sub-directories, but you can do that manually.

 ## Example:
 ```lua
 local zip = require("LoveZip")